tbreuss/zack/website/routes/doc.md

 #### HTML Route Handler

 File extensions: htm, html \
-Response content-type: text/html
+Response content-type: text/html; charset=UTF-8

 The content of the HTML file is taken.
 The Twig layout is determined via the layout comment `<!-- layout: my-layout.html.twig -->` in the HTML content.
 The page title is determined by the H1-H3 headings in the HTML content.
 The layout is applied and output together with the page title and the HTML content.

-#### JSON Route Handler

-File extension: json \
-Response content-type: application/json

-The content of the JSON file is read and output.

 #### Markdown Route Handler

 File extensions: markdown, md \
-Response content-type: text/html
+Response content-type: text/html; charset=UTF-8

 The content of the Markdown file is taken.
 The markdown is converted to HTML using one of the following Composer packages: